By Lara Douglas

 Online Marketing Strategies

 A B2B e-commerce entity needs an online marketing strategy to function.
 According to Statista, 57% of B2B buyers want to purchase online.
-Marketing now plays a crucial role in hiking up B2B e-commerce conversion.
+As marketing now plays a crucial role in hiking up B2B e-commerce conversion, your best bet is to work with a B2B SEO agency that can help your business get to the top of the SERPs and increase traffic to your website.
 We will discuss several strategies in the next section.

 Personalization begins with catalog management capacities that enable vendors to customize product catalogs to certain divisions, corporations, individuals, or business units.
 Further, personalization entails offering extended loyalty program privileges.
 It also involves distributing product recommendations and unique content via email marketing.